-A statement is a formal document that details a child's learning difficulties and any help s/he may need as assessed by the local authority with views from the child's parents, the school, an educational psychologist, a doctor and social services (if the child is known to them) collated.
-It is necessary if a school is unable to meet a child's needs without external support [171].
+A statement is a formal document that details a child's learning difficulties and any help s/he may need.
+This is assessed by the local authority with views from the child's parents, the school, an educational psychologist, a doctor and social services (if the child is known to them), where all the information is collated into a statement.
+It is necessary if a school is unable to meet a child's needs without external support[170].

-The following graph denotes the % of LAC with Special Educational Needs (SEN) without a statement.
-It is important to note however that only approximately 2% of children require a statement and even if a child has SEN, it doesn't automatically follow that a statement is mandatory
+The following graph denotes the percentage of LAC with Special Educational Needs (SEN) without a statement.
+It is important to note however that only approximately 2% of children require a statement and even if a child has SEN, it doesn't automatically follow that a statement is mandatory.